 If you crack the phone screen, the next step is to spend a full day at one of Amazon’s offices and participate in four to six interviews.
 These interviews will last 45 to 60mins and be a one-on-one with a mix of people from the team you’re applying to join, including peers, the hiring manager, and a senior executive.

-You can expect one or two interviews to be mainly focused on system design, and the rest on behavioral questions.
+You can expect one or two interviews to be mainly focused on system design, and the rest on behavioral questions that test you on Amazon's leadership principles.
+You may also get some program management questions mixed in.

 System design questions are usually either about diving deep into the design of system you've previously worked on (e.g. Tell me about the design of the most complex project you've worked on).
 Or about designing a new system from scratch (e.g. How would you design Amazon Video).